6 Reasons to Build an Energy Efficient Custom Home in Grand Rapids

 4. Increase in Property Value

 Studies have consistently shown buyers are willing to pay for efficiency.
-Andy, why wouldn’t they?
-In our experience, the cost of the improvements adds less to a 30-year mortgage than what is saved each month!
+And, why wouldn’t they?
+Often the cost of the improvements adds less to a 30-year mortgage than what is saved each month!
 Buyers are becoming more energy and climate-conscious each year.
 Not to mention the health benefits (air quality!), and other reasons we mention here.

 5. Air Quality